lsegal/samus/README.md

 The "condition" property is a Ruby expression that is evaluated for truthiness to decide if the action item should be evaluated or skipped.
-A common use for this is to take action based on the version (see "$version" variable section below).
+A common use for this is to take action based on the version (see "\$version" variable section below).
 The following example runs an action item only for version 2.0+ of a
 release: